-- When you first come to the counseling center, you will be set up for either a brief screening appointment (15 or 20 minutes) or a full intake (45 or 50-minute appointment) depending on scheduling and availability.
-During that meeting you and the therapist will develop a treatment plan.
+- When you first reach out to the counseling center, you will be set up for either a brief screening appointment (15 or 20 minutes) or a full intake (45 or 50-minute appointment) depending on scheduling and availability.
+During that meeting, you and the intake therapist will discuss treatment options.

 - We will try to develop a plan that will be most helpful for you.
 This could be:

 - Group therapy at the Drew Counseling Center